appveyor/website/src/docs/enterprise/running-builds-on-gce.md

 ## Enable custom build environment

 Currently custom build environment feature is not generally available.
 It is being enabled for specific accounts per request.
 Please send an email to [team@appveyor.com](mailto:team@appveyor.com) if you decide to try this feature.

+## Select or create Google Cloud Platform project

+* Open Google Cloud Platform menu and select existing or create new project to use for AppVeyor build environment

 ## Set up credentials